nsu-syspro/haskell-infinite-lists-wwshjts/README.md

 we should be able to divide `Series`.
 There are two built-in division functions in Haskell: `div` from type class `Integral` and `(/)` from type class `Fractional`.

-Although we will only work with evenly divisible coefficients it is better to define full `Fractional` instance for `Series a` assuming that `a` is also `Fractional`.
+Although we will only work with evenly divisible coefficients, it is better to define full `Fractional` instance for `Series a` assuming that `a` is also `Fractional`.

 Type class `Fractional` has only two methods: